 Xyth deleted the old creature pack and replaced it with 5 new packs:

-- 0-CreaturePackMechs – A robot, drone and 2 SphereBots, the avatar of my modding partner SphereII
+- 0-CreaturePackMechs – Robots, drones and other mechanical things like SphereBot, the avatar of Xyth’s modding partner SphereII

 The methods used to make this vanilla compatible were researched and developed over the past 2 years and finally it seems to be working well enough to test.
 However, this is something very new and challenging to develop so expect imperfections as we work out all the issues.
 Once initial testing is complete Xyth plan to teach the development workflow to others.